jjcosare/play1-swagger-rest-demo/README.md

 This SwaggerObject is based on the official
 [Swagger 2.0 specs](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#swagger-object).
-Only a small part of the spec is implemented, but it already produces a nice RESR client.
+Only a small part of the spec is implemented, but it already produces a nice REST client.

 ## Get it running

-To get it running, clone this repository and execute Play's `run` command:
+Assuming you have `play 1.2.x` in your PATH, to get it running, clone this repository and execute Play's `run` command:

 ```
 git clone https://github.com/bkiers/play1-swagger-rest-demo